hazracodegit/DSA_JAVA/SlidingWindowPattern/Sliding-Window(FixedSize)-Pattern-Theory.md

 newSum = oldSum - leavingElement + enteringElement
 ```

- # Algorithm
 # Fixed-Size Sliding Window Algorithm

-## Steps
+## Algorithm Steps

-1. **Initialize the variables**
-   - Set `windowSum = 0`.
+1. Initialize `windowSum = 0`.
-   - Set `maxSum` after calculating the first window.

-2. **Build the first window**
-   - Add the first `k` elements of the array.
-   - This gives the sum of the first window.
+2. Calculate the sum of the first `k` elements.

-3. **Initialize the answer**
+3. Store the first window's sum in `maxSum`.
-   - Set `maxSum = windowSum`.

-4. **Start sliding the window**
+4. Start the sliding process from index `k`.
-   - Start from `right = k`.
-   - Continue until `right < n`.

-5. **Remove the element leaving the window**
+5. Remove the element that is leaving the window:
-   - The leaving element is:

    arr[right - k]

-Add the element entering the window
+6. Add the new element entering the window:

-The entering element is:
    arr[right]

-Update the window sum
+7. Update the window sum:

-windowSum = windowSum - arr[right - k] + arr[right]
+       windowSum = windowSum - arr[right - k] + arr[right];

-Update the answer

-Compare the current windowSum with maxSum.
+8. Compare the current windowSum with maxSum and update maxSum.
-Store the larger value.

-Repeat

-Continue steps 5–8 until the window reaches the end of the array.
+9. Continue sliding the window until right reaches the end of the array.

-Return the answer
+10. Return maxSum as the final answer.

-maxSum contains the maximum sum of any window of size k.
-Core Idea
+Core Formula
+New Window Sum
+=
+Old Window Sum
+- Element Leaving
++ Element Entering

+windowSum = windowSum - arr[right - k] + arr[right];

+Flow
 Build First Window
+        ↓
+Calculate Sum
+        ↓
+Store Answer
         ↓
 Remove Leaving Element
         ↓